talister/photometrypipeline/doc/index.rst

 work on extremely sparse or crowded fields.
 PP requires a field of view of a few arcminutes to ensure that sufficient background stars are available for registration and photometric calibration.
-For a 7'x7' field, photometric uncertaintes are of the order of 0.03 mag (if sufficient SDSS-R9 or URAT-1 stars are in the field).
+For a field several arcminutes across, photometric uncertaintes are of the order of 0.03 mag, if sufficient cataloged background stars are available.
 Feel free to try PP on your data, but please be aware that it has its limits.